When we started working with a financial advisor a few years ago, there were very few things that surprised me.

 What separates a HELOC from a loan is that you only pay interest on the sum you borrow.
 If you have a $10,000 HELOC but borrow none of it, you pay no interest.

-A HELOC isn’t free though – it’s like getting a loan but a lot of banks, like Capital One, do not charge a closing cost fee.
+A HELOC isn’t free though – it’s like getting access to a loan without many of the fees.
+A lot of banks, like Capital One, do not charge a closing cost fee.
 That's huge.

 Let’s See Some Numbers

 I went to Capital One’s Home Equity calculator, one of the brand’s tools that help you choose the right option for your situation, to get a quick estimate of how much it would cost to open one up (all numbers are accurate as of November 2nd, 2016).